cloudposse/docs/content/terraform-modules/developing-terraform-modules-locally.md

 one for `kops` (which has both Terraform and `kops` artifacts), and one for each Terraform root module to install.

-In the repo for the envoronment's Geodesic, create a directory under `/conf` for your Terraform root module.
+In the repo for the environment's Geodesic, create a directory under `/conf` for your Terraform root module.
 Copy the `.envrc`, `Makefile.tasks`, and `terraform.envrc` files from `/conf/kops` into the new directory.
 The `.envrc` and `Makefile.tasks` files are boilerplate and do not need to be changed.